Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 70 to 80 terrorists involved in incident: interior official

-Speaking to Geo News today, Minister of State for Interior Talal Chaudhry said that about 70 to 80 terrorists were involved in the incident.
+Speaking to Geo News, Minister of State for Interior Talal Chaudhry had earlier claimed that about 70 to 80 terrorists were involved in the incident.

-“Even right now, the terrorists have made human shields out of women and children.
-These suicide bombers are making small groups of the women and children and staying with them.

-“That’s why this operation is being undertaken with care, to protect the maximum number of lives,” the minister said.

 “The handlers of these terrorists are in a neighbouring country; those giving them dollars are in another country.
 Our enemy India will definitely support this,” he said.